GP-012 Design, redesign and development

 Software verifications

-The software is built from the release branch to create a Release Candidate (RC).
+The software is built from the release branch (named release/W.X.Y.Z for the target version) to create a Release Candidate (RC).
 The Software Testing Team then executes the test cases as detailed in the software test plan.
 Any anomalies encountered are reported as defects.
 These reported defects are then analyzed for their impact on patient safety.

 The JD-003 and/or JD-007 will decide whether to fix the defects before release or allow the product to go live with them.
 If a fix is required, a new Release Candidate will be built, and a new round of testing will be conducted using a revised test plan if necessary.